-- More than 800 students are expected to get to and from CMA every day.
+- More than 900 students are expected to get to and from CBA every day.
 There is limited parking in the immediate vicinity of the School, which is set in the middle of a residential community.
 Your adherence to these procedures will ensure the safety of our children and minimize delays and/or inconvenience to you and others.
 If someone other than yourself will be picking up your child(ren), please inform them of the procedures and ensure that he/she is on your student's emergency contact information.
-Please see our release policy, below. - The speed limit while students are out is 5 mph. - All students will be provided with either a green or blue placard for each student.
-This will be placed in your vehicle during arrival and dismissal.
-Please ensure your student(s) name and grade is clearly printed.
-This will allow for smoother drop off and dismissal. - Please follow all the instructions, signals, and traffic guidelines provided by CMA arrival and dismissal staff to ensure a safe and efficient process. - To accommodate a steady flow of traffic, vehicles are not allowed to park in the drop-off zone.
+Please see our release policy, below - The speed limit while students are out is 5 mph. - To accommodate a steady flow of traffic, vehicles are not allowed to park in the drop-off zone.
 Parents and guardians are welcome to park further away on adjacent streets and walk to the designated drop-off zone to pick-up and drop-off students. - Double Parking is not allowed.
-Pick-up/drop-off/waiting is to be done in a legal safe location. - Parents may arrive between 7:30 am and 7:45 am so that you can park and then walk your child to campus:
+Pick-up/drop-off/waiting is to be done in a legal safe location. - Parents of TK and Kindergarten students are asked to arrive between 7:30 am and 7:45 am so that you can park and then walk your child to class. - Please do not park in the school driveway, handicapped parking spaces or double park on Berk Ave. - Do not enter the staff parking lot on S. 41st Ave & Fall Ave. - To ensure a smooth flow/continued movement of pick-up/drop-off of students: - 1.
+Arrive 5-10 minutes early park and walk to the school to take/pick-up your child.

-- To ensure a smooth flow/continued movement of pick-up/drop-off of students: - 1.
-Arrive 5-10 minutes early park and walk to the school to take/pick-up your child. - 2.
-Consider arriving 5 minutes later to avoid the rush of cars at dismissal time. - All students are released to a parent/caregiver or to the afterschool program at the end of the school day.
+- 2. Consider arriving 5 minutes later to avoid the rush of cars at dismissal time. - All students are released to a parent/caregiver or to the afterschool program at the end of the school day.
 If you would like your child to walk home please complete the form in the office so that your child can be released at dismissal. - Please do not allow your child to jaywalk.
 It is dangerous and illegal.
-Students should cross the street next to the two driveways where a staff member is present.
-Safe crosswalks are available on Napa Street, Napa & Valle Vista, Oregon & Broadway.
-It is ultimate to have a safe environment.
-Please respect the posted state speed limit signs. - Be considerate of our neighbors by not blocking their driveways or having disrespectful confrontations.
-This includes the clinic, post office, and transportation yard.

-- Please refrain from honking your horn to get the attention of another driver or your child.
-It is disruptive to the community, arriving families and students. - Please inform adult individuals that periodically assist you in the drop-off/pick-up of your child(ren) of the Caliber Schools "Getting To and From School" procedures.
+Students should cross the street next to the two driveways where a staff member is present. - Be considerate of our neighbors by not blocking their driveways or having disrespectful confrontations. - Please refrain from honking your horn to get the attention of another driver or your child.
+It is disruptive to the neighbors. - Please inform adult individuals that periodically assist you in the drop-off/pick-up of your child(ren) of the Caliber Schools "Getting To and From School" procedures.
 These individuals must be listed on the Student/Parent Emergency Form.
-The office must be notified of any individual not included on that form using the Release Policy below. - Please treat our neighbors as you would want to be treated if you lived in close proximity to a school.
+The office must be notified of any individual not included on that form using the Release Policy Below. - Please treat our neighbors as you would want to be treated if you lived in close proximity to a school.